hotosm/drone-tm/docs/manuals/dji.md

       4. Do not interfere with the device mid-flight.
 Wait for the mission to finish before carrying out other operations on the controller.

+### Helpful Tips

+#### Q: My drone is asking me to log in

+- DJI is quite restrictive and requires all drones to be logged in to fly.
+- Sometimes a firmware update may require you to login again.
+- Ensure you are connected to Wifi: pull down the top bar on the screen --> toggle Wifi --> connect to your network.
+- Enter your DJI login credentials (created on the DJI website).

+#### Q: I can't connect the mobile app on my phone to the controller

+- Make sure you enable '**Transfer mode**' once the cables are plugged in.
+By default it will often start in 'Charging mode', but you need to pull down the notifications bar and click the popup there to toggle connection mode.
+- USB C cables can be difficult sometimes.
+Try swapping the direction of the cable.
+Try another cable too.
+Ideally you should use the USB C cable that was packaged with the drone.
+- Try a different phone if possible too, to help confirm where the issue may be.

+#### Q: The dates on my final imagery files are wrong

+- If the drone has not connected to Wifi for a while, the clock inside the drone may be out of date.
+Connect to Wifi to fix this problem.